neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 Value effect components can be set to use any of these operations on their given values:
 - `minecraft:set`: Overwrites the given level-based value.
 - `minecraft:add`: Adds the specified level-based value to the old one.
+- `minecraft:all_of`: Accepts a list of other value effects and applies them in the stated sequence.
 - `minecraft:multiply`: Multiplies the specified level-based factor by the old one.
 - `minecraft:remove_binomial`: Polls a given (level-based) chance using a binomial distibution.
 If it works, subtracts 1 from the value.
 Note that many values are effectively flags, being fully on at 1 and fully off at 0.
-- `minecraft:all_of`: Accepts a list of other value effects and applies them in the stated sequence.
+- `minecraft:exponential`: Polls a given (level-based) base and (level-based) exponent and then raises the base to that exponent.
+Multiplies the result with the old value.

 The Sharpness enchantment uses `minecraft:damage`, a value effect component, as follows to achieve its effect: